timjogorman/RicherEventDescription/guidelines.md

 \footnote{Following the MUC-7 specifications%
 }:
 \begin{itemize
-\item The relation is symmetrical, i.e., non-directional: (if A is IDENT to B, then B is IDENT to A).
+- The relation is symmetrical, i.e., non-directional: (if A is IDENT to B, then B is IDENT to A).
 This is different from relations like WHOLE/PART and SET/MEMBER, which are directional by defition.
-\item It is also transitive: if A is IDENT to B and B is IDENT to C, then A is IDENT to C. .
+- It is also transitive: if A is IDENT to B and B is IDENT to C, then A is IDENT to C. .
 \end{itemize